devfleet/awesome-eve/README.md

 * [EveMarketTool](https://memcallen.github.io/EveMarketTool/docs/) - Bulk price check and find the items with the best trade flipping margins.
 * [EVEMarketer](https://evemarketer.com/) - Web client to check prices and orders of all items in multiple regions that looks a lot like the in-game market.
 * [Lazy Blacksmith](https://khon.space/) - web based manufacturing/invention helper with price and profit support
 * [Priceall](https://github.com/xyx0826/Priceall) - a tool that checks Jita price of any item list with a single click without leaving game window.
 It is built upon Evepraisal.
-The tool as a widget supports various customation options including size, color, and opacity.
+The tool as a widget supports various customization options including size, color, and opacity.

 #### Manufacturing